stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/HASH/SHA224_SHA256_DMA/readme.txt

 @par Example Description

-This example provides a short description of how to use the HASH peripheral to hash data using SHA-224 and SHA-256 Algorithms.
+This example shows how to use the HASH peripheral to hash data using SHA-224 and SHA-256 Algorithms.

 For this example, DMA is used to transfer data from memory to the HASH processor.
 The message to hash must be multiple of 512-bit (64 bytes) so the message must